-How can this simple trick improve your trumpet playing?
+How Does the Gap Work?How can this simple trick improve your trumpet playing?
 The short answer is that it allows you to experiment by changing the gap between your mouthpiece and the leadpipe, which is an often neglected, yet crucial element of your playing setup.
 Some tips on doing The Paper Trick:

 - record yourself and listen back

 - have someone else listen to you in front of the bell

 - use the paper trick on all your mouthpiece and trumpet combinations

 Exploring Deeper into the Trumpet GapIf you would like to learn more about the gap, here are some additional blog posts you can read:

 1. “I measured my trumpet gap and it is .1845 inches (4.686mm), that must be too big.”False!
 Due to a combination of all the factors involved — you, the mouthpiece, and the instrument — it is very possible that a gap that large, or even larger, may be optimal.
 Yes, it is possible that size of gap is too large, but you won’t know by just looking at the measurement by itself.